flanksource/docs/canary-checker/docs/scripting/gotemplate.md

 This can be called with 2 or 3 arguments.
 When called with 2 arguments, the `n` argument (number of matches) will be set to `-1`, causing all matches to be returned.

-This function provides the same behaviour as Go's [`regexp.FindAllString`](https://golang.org/pkg/regexp/#Regexp.FindAllString) function.
+This function provides the same behavior as Go's [`regexp.FindAllString`](https://golang.org/pkg/regexp/#Regexp.FindAllString) function.

 ```go
 {{ regexp.FindAll "[a-z]{3}" "foobar" | toJSON}} // ["foo", "bar"]